influenza/hosties/README.md

 - **Hosties::GroupedEnvironments** - Mapping of environment type to a hash of values for the grouped_by attribute to a list of matches, for instance, Hosties::GroupedEnvironments[:AmazingService][:dev] to get a list containing the environment above.

 In future versions, this will be changed from a raw hash to something friendlier to work with.

+For best organization, declare the definitions in a separate file that is included in the description file.
+For instance, splitting out the `host_type` and `environment_type` into a file separate from the `environment_for` block.